 A strong academic base alongside our passionate faculty and international student body will ensure a rewarding learning experience in our city-centre campus.
 The School has some major partnerships with organisations such as Dixons Carphone plc/Connexity and further widespread industry links which will enable you to benefit from the expertise of a range of guest speakers.
 Previous speakers have included the Director of Corporate Finance, KPMG, and the CEO of Standard Life.
 Industry projects are incorporated into the curriculum and students will learn to use Matlab, a key global platform, among other key systems thus preparing them with practical skills and insights for future employment roles.Corporate speakers

-Recent market forecasts suggest that the Big Data technology and services market will grow to an expected value of $41.5 billion by 2018 which is about 6 times the growth rate of the overall information technology market (Source: IDC).
+Recent market forecasts suggest that the worldwide revenues for big data and business analytics will grow from £130.1 billion in 2016 to more than $203 billion in 2020 (Source: IDC).
 It is anticipated that demand for data analytics employees will therefore also continue.
 On this Masters course you will have the opportunity to equip yourself with an artillery of concepts, methods and applications of business analytics and gain further hands-on and practical experience when applying these to industry projects in different business settings.
 It is anticipated that graduates from this programme will enter roles such as Business Consultants, Business Analysts, and Solution Architects among others.Career development